 In this position, you’ll be responsible for maintaining security and ensuring the safety of inmates and staff at Crow Wing County Jail.

-Some of your responsibilities as a Corrections Officer will include:
+Some of your responsibilities as a Correctional Officer will include:

 - Observing and monitoring inmate behavior, including assessing the inmates’ medical and physical conditions and intervening in physical disputes

 - Distributing essential items such as medication, mail, laundry, hygiene items, and bedding